BUILDING A HARMONIOUS &

 Mindful Awareness and Self-Reflection: Internal Operating System/Behavioral Habit Upgrades

-Every training begins by addressing root causes and safely sharing personal stories, acknowledging that biased and exclusionary behaviors exist on two levels - personal and organizational/institutional.
+Every learning session begins by addressing root causes and safely sharing personal stories, acknowledging that biased and exclusionary behaviors exist on two levels - personal and organizational/institutional.
 Bias at a personal level (conscious and subconscious) is the result of unquestioned socialization, often adopted at an early age within our families and circle of friends as part of the deep human need to belong.
 Bias at an organizational/institutional level is the result of unchallenged socialization as well, and spreads into policies, procedures, structures, systems, and processes - often rooted in fear and control.

 In both sectors, human suggestibility (the quality of being inclined to accept and act on the suggestions of others) toward adopting discriminatory behaviors and a myriad of divisive biases is increased when they live in constant survival mode in their personal and/or professional lives, prompting them choose to compromise their integrity and basic humanity.
 When human beings are in survival mode, their default mindset is all about avoiding pain and seeking comfort.
 There is a greater tendency to dehumanize and dismiss whom they don't understand.
 Unfortunately this behavior is a negative contagion, and if the person modeling this behavior is in a position of power in someone's life (boss, family member, teacher, significant other, political figure, etc.), there is a tendency for those dependent upon them to adopt those same dehumanizing behaviors and go against their own values.